Activity-dependent neuromodulation and calcium homeostasis cooperate to produce robust and modulable neuronal function: Results

-To harmonize the actions of both controllers and achieve robust functional modulation, we leverage the significant difference in their timescales.
-Neuromodulation controls the modulated ionic conductances, while homeostatic tuning rules regulate all ionic conductances over a slower timescale to maintain an appropriate calcium level.
-In the modulated conductance plane (Fig.~\ref{fig:fig4}B), the initial and neuromodulated states are the same as in Fig.~\ref{fig:fig4}A. However, in the case of controlled neuromodulation, both homeostatic and neuromodulatory controllers are active.
-Specifically, when homeostasis reduces the calcium level and shifts the neuron away from the bursting isocline, the neuromodulation action counteracts this perturbation in function by bringing the neuron back to the bursting isocline, preserving its function.
-The neuromodulatory controller operates several orders of magnitude faster than the homeostatic controller.
-As a result, fast corrections from the former render perturbations from the latter infinitesimal, leading to changes in the conductance ratio along the target activity isocline (strong bursting in this example).
-Ultimately, the neuron stabilizes at the intersection of the target calcium and target activity isoclines, where both controllers meet their objective.
+To reconcile calcium homeostasis and neuromodulation and achieve robust functional modulation, we leverage their distinct timescales.
+Neuromodulation controls specific ionic conductances, while calcium homeostasis adjusts all conductances over a slower timescale to regulate calcium levels.
+In the modulated conductance plane (Fig~\ref{fig:fig4}B), the neuron initially follows the same trajectory as in Fig~\ref{fig:fig4}A. However, under controlled neuromodulation, both controllers remain active in an activity-dependent way.
+When calcium homeostasis lowers calcium levels and shifts the neuron away from the bursting isocline, the neuromodulatory controller counteracts this deviation, bringing the neuron back toward the bursting isocline and preserving the desired function.
+Because the neuromodulatory controller operates orders of magnitude faster than the calcium-homeostatic controller, its rapid corrections render homeostatic perturbations negligible.
+This interaction constrains changes in conductance ratios along the target activity isocline (strong bursting in this case).
+Ultimately, the neuron stabilizes at the intersection of the target calcium and target activity isoclines, where both controllers achieve their objectives.

+The results above were obtained with controlled neuromodulation acting on A-type potassium ($\bar{g}_\mathrm{A}$) and slow calcium ($\bar{g}_\mathrm{CaS}$) conductances.
+However, because the neuromodulation controller is agnostic to the specific neuromodulator and signaling cascade, we also conducted experiments in which H-type channels ($\bar{g}_\mathrm{H}$) are modulated, given that these channels are well known to be sensitive to cAMP levels~\cite{amendola2012ca2}.
+An analogous figure to Fig~\ref{fig:fig2}, with neuromodulation acting on H-type channels, can be found in Supporting Information, S1 Appendix.
+These experiments yield similar results: failure under sharp neuromodulation and robust function under controlled neuromodulation.
+This confirms that the observations are not specific to the particular subset of modulated channels, but rather emerge from the activity-dependent control action itself.